MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoted-actions.md

 In [!INCLUDE [prod_short](includes/prod_short.md)] the new action bar is enabled when the feature flag **Modern Action Bar** on the **Feature Management** page is set to *Enabled*.
 The flag can be switched off to simulate legacy behavior, but the promoted action code in the base application uses the `actionref` syntax.

 > [!NOTE]
-> To enable personalization of the promoted area of the action bar, you must use the `actionref` syntax described below.

-> [!NOTE]
 > The [legacy syntax](devenv-promoted-actions.md#promoting-actions-by-category-legacy-syntax) for defining promoted actions is still supported in releases going forward, but it's recommended to implement the new syntax.

 To define promoted actions, you specify an `area(Promoted)` in the `actions` section of a page or a page extension.
 Inside the `area(Promoted)` section, you can specify one or more `actionref` sections.
 An `actionref` is an object type that references an action on the page, and by adding it in the promoted area section it's promoted in the UI.
 An `actionref` can only be defined in the `area(Promoted)` section.
 You can either create groups in the `area(Promoted)` for the `actionref` references, or you can add `actionref` sections directly.
 An `actionref` inherits the properties of the referenced action.
 For page extensions, you can add to existing groups and you can add new groups.

 ### Split buttons for actions

-Split buttons can help organize the actions that you're promoting.
+As part of the new programming model for promoted actions, you can combine multiple actions into a split button to help organize the actions that you're promoting, thereby reducing clutter and improving coherence and closeness of related actions.
 A split button can be defined for a page action group, which renders as a combination of a button and a menu.
 Use the `ShowAs` property to specify that a certain page action group should render as a split button.
 For more information, see [ShowAs Property](properties/devenv-showas-property.md).

 ### Syntax example